Last reviewed on by

 There are more than 70 types of HPV (human papillomavirus) and about 30 of them can be transmitted through sexual contact.

 Most people who have human papillomavirus do not develop symptoms or health problems from it.
 Some types of human papillomavirus cause warts to appear on or around the genitals and anal area.
 These genital warts are most commonly associated with two types of human papillomavirus, HPV-6 and HPV-11.
-Other HPV types can cause cancer of the cervix in women, and, less frequently, vaginal, vulvar, anal and throat cancer, as well as penile cancers in men.
+Other HPV types can cause cancer of the cervix, and, less frequently, vaginal, vulvar, anal and throat cancer, as well as penile cancers.

 The human papillomavirus types associated with warts, however, are not generally associated with cancer.